Questions? Call (310) 455-8511

 Yes, USDA loans require two different forms of mortgage insurance:

-- An upfront guarantee fee of 2% (can be rolled into the loan), and;
+• An upfront guarantee fee (can be rolled into the loan), and;

-- An annual fee of 0.3% that serves as the monthly mortgage insurance premium.
+• An annual fee that serves as the monthly mortgage insurance premium.

-Originally, there was no PMI, but due to the demand of USDA funding, USDA now charges a few small (and reasonable) premiums.
+Originally, there was no PMI, but due to the demand of USDA funding, USDA now charges these fees at rates set by current program guidelines.

 Assets